Electro Optical Gadgets

 |

-plastic housing so it can sense visible as well as near IR light.
+clear plastic housing so it can sense visible as well as near IR

-This is a single range (i.e. single photo diode) sensor that's been
+light.
+This is a single range (i.e. single photo diode) sensor

-astronomers to measure light pollution.
-Part of the calibration
+by astronomers to measure light pollution.
+Part of the

-is to determine the output frequency for a dark input thus allowing the
+calibration is to determine the output frequency for a dark input

 The Narrow-band low-cost